8 Must Ask Questions to Find your Ideal Motorhome

 What level of luxury do you want on the road?

 A motorhome is like a little home on wheels.
-They’re still big enough to pack a lot in though, so having a list of must-haves and nice-to-haves will help your choice.
+They’re still big enough to pack a lot in though, so having a list of must-haves and nice-to-haves will help you choose.
 Think about the essentials you can’t live without.
-Whether you need every home creature comfort or a more simplified life while you’re on the road will determine what you’re looking for in terms of accessories and add-ons.
+Whether you need every home creature comfort or a more simplified life while you’re on the road will help determine what you’re looking for in terms of accessories and add-ons.

-To help this along, think about everything you do in the average day (cook, clean, bathe, wash clothes, read, watch tv, talk on the phone, use the internet, exercise, etc.) and how you’ll do these things when you’re on the road.
-Part of this will be linked to how much freedom camping you want to do because staying at a campground you may have access to things like a big kitchen and laundry, so they won’t be as crucial in your motorhome.
+To help this along, think about everything you do in the average day (cook, clean, bathe, wash clothes, read, watch tv, talk on the phone, use the internet, exercise, etc).
+Think how you’ll do these things when you’re on the road.
+Part of this will be linked to how much freedom camping you want to do.
+Staying at a campground means you may have access to things like a big kitchen and laundry, so these won’t be as crucial in your motorhome.

 How many people/pets will be travelling?

 This is about more than just how many beds and seats you’ll need.
 You need to think about how the space as a whole will be used.
-For instance, what if the weather keeps you indoors during the day; will there be space enough for you all to relax?
-Also a consideration that’s affected by the number of people is the kitchen amenities – the more people you have, the more space you need to prep and serve meals, and the more fridge and pantry space you need to store the food.
-And then there’s the bathroom and waste water storage, all affected by the number of people using them and how you’re using them.
+For instance, what if the weather keeps you indoors during the day?
+Will there be space enough for you all to relax?
+Another consideration that’s affected by the number of people is the kitchen amenities.
+The more people you have, the more space you need to prep and serve meals, and the more fridge and pantry space you need to store the food.
+And then there’s the bathroom and waste water storage.
+These are all affected by the number of people using them and how you’re using them.